icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [Evidently](https://github.com/evidentlyai/evidently): Interactive reports to analyze machine learning models during validation or production monitoring.
 * [Streamlit](https://github.com/streamlit/streamlit): Streamlit is an framework to create beautiful data apps in hours, not weeks.
 * [Optuna](https://github.com/optuna/optuna): Optuna is an automatic hyperparameter optimization software framework, particularly designed for machine learning.
+* [Deepchecks](https://github.com/deepchecks/deepchecks): Validation & testing of machine learning models and data during model development, deployment, and production.
+This includes checks and suites related to various types of issues, such as model performance, data integrity, distribution mismatches, and more.

 <a name="python-data-analysis--data-visualization"></a>
 #### Data Analysis / Data Visualization